K-JC/the-aqua-pool/README.md

 ![The Footer](/assets/images/the-footer.PNG)

 * Consists of the same structure as the Home page with the heading and navagation links, the main image (which has changed) and the footer which hold the same positions across the width of the page to keep consistany.
+* The heading highlights that the user is on the timetable page and below is where the timetable will be.

 ![Timetable](/assets/images/timetable-table.PNG)
 # .Timetable Section